gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

 !!! example ""

-    In this example this would get all `Commit` edges with a `weight` property as well as all `Person` entities with an `age` property.
+    This example applies a global filter to both `Commit` edges and `Person` entities to get all those with a `weight` property as well as all `Person` entities with an `age` property.

     === "Java"